Motorized bicycle: History

 As engine power increased, frame ruptures became increasingly common, and by 1903 Minerva had developed an in-frame design with the engine mounted above the bottom bracket, while still also offering the clip-on kit.
-From 1904 Minerva began focusing more on car production, and while development and production of the Minerva motorized bicycles continued through to about 1909, they became increasing a less significant part of the company.
+From 1904 Minerva began focusing more on car production, and while development and production of the Minerva motorized bicycles continued through to about 1909, they became a less and less significant part of the company.

 In England, the Phelon & Rayner motorized bicycle was introduced in 1901, and was sold through 1903.
 The original Phelon & Rayner machine used a 260 cc, 1.75 hp gasoline engine mounted to a standard 28-inch bicycle frame.

 In the United States, the California Motor Company was formed in 1901 to sell complete gasoline-engine motorbikes in San Francisco, Oakland, and San Jose.
 The company began with a 200 cc single-cylinder, 1.5-horsepower, four-stroke engine designed by R.C.
 Marks.
 Mounted to a standard bicycle frame, the California could reach speeds of approximately 25 mph (40 km/h).
 The California weighed around 75-80 pounds, and featured a leading-link front fork, a leather spring saddle, a front Duck roller brake, and an Atherton rear coaster brake.
 A leathern belt-drive directly connected the engine output shaft to the rear wheel.
 During the summer of 1903, George A. Wyman rode a 200 cc, 1.5 hp California from San Francisco to New York City, becoming the first person to cross the North American continent aboard a motor vehicle.

 As early as 1903, motorized bicycles were being fitted with larger and heavier loop frames designed to specifically accommodate larger displacement engines, which produced higher speeds.
 These new motorbike frame designs soon incorporated a new riding position that no longer centered the rider over the pedals, but instead moved the rider's feet forward, where they rested on pegs or platforms.
 The new riding position was designed to increase rider comfort and control when using the motor for propulsion, and soon owners began relying on the gasoline motor for all but emergency use.
 Front suspension and (on some machines) rear suspension increased control at high speeds.
 By 1915, some manufacturers were omitting pedal propulsion entirely, resulting in the introduction of the first true modern motorcycle.

 At the same time, purpose-built motorbikes like the Derny and VéloSoleX, with stronger frames and sometimes with only token ability to be wholly human-powered were introduced in France.
 Many years later, manufacturers would re-introduce this concept as the moped, a small motorcycle fitted with pedals that can be used as a starting aid but which cannot, practically, be ridden under pedal power alone.

 In France, the gasoline-powered motorized bicycle, known popularly as the vélomoteur or vélomoto was popular during the 1930s, and continued to be widely sold in early postwar years as a means of transportation during a period of gasoline shortages and limited automobile production.